xiaohan2012/daily-reading/november/generating-random-spanning-trees-more-quickly-than-the-cover-time.md

 it's a different algorihm on surface but essentially identical to the loop-erasing algorithm (not sure why)

+## equivalence of cycle popping and LERW

+- random walk is defined by the stacks and their top elements.
+- we start with some vertex, do a random walk using the stacks.

+if we re-visited vertex (cycle encountered), we pop the cycles on that path until no cycles exist, then we redo the random walk from the same vertex.

+we repeat the above random walk until the walk touches the current tree (initially the root) and we add the visited nodes and edges to the current tree.

+then we switch to another unvisited node.

 ## main idea

 - each non-root node is a associated with a stack with its neighbors (randomly generated